 One of the best things about this new technology is that our teens don’t have to just passively experience it; they can create and share content themselves.
 Whether this is uploading music they’ve recorded, posting photographs or starting their own Youtube channel, technology can help them express themselves, learn skills and pursue artistic endeavours.

 Unfortunately, there are dangers to the technology that our teens are plugged into.
 Cyber-bullying has gotten a lot of media attention recently, whereby children are bullied, intimidated and shamed over the internet and social media.
 Just like face-to-face bullying, it is very painful and damaging for the victim, and cyber-bullying has been linked to many cases of teen suicide.
+For more information on cyberbullying, moneysavingpro has produced an excellent resource you can check out here.

 Physical health can also be badly affected.
 According to the Centers for Disease Control and Prevention, around 50% of young Americans aged 12 to 21 don’t regularly exercise, with overuse of technology being a big contributing factor.